jerryq27/jerryq27.github.io/_drafts/python-project-i.md

 - Numbers - as you may have guessed, are whole numbers
 - Floats - these are decimal numbers
 - Strings - text data, a "string" of characters
-- Booleans - can only be two values, true and false
+- Booleans - can only be one of two values, True or False

 Here are some examples: